snoozleEmily/transcriptor/README.md

 > 🇷🇴 Hei!
 Ai nevoie de această explicație în română?
 Sună-mă! 🏛️📖
 ---

+[NOTE: I am yet to finish this, alright?!
+Patience is key.]

 ## Usage

 The goal of this app is to make it easy and fun for everyone to use, even if you have no technical background.